awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

   ECR provides a simple and scalable way to manage container images throughout their lifecycle, from building and testing to production deployment.

-  The `EcrAsyncClient` interface in the AWS SDK provides a set of methods to programmatically interact with the Amazon ECR service.
+  The `EcrAsyncClient` interface in the AWS SDK for Java 2.x provides a set of methods to programmatically interact with the Amazon ECR service.
 This allows developers to automate the storage, retrieval, and management of container images as part of their application deployment pipelines.
 With ECR, teams can focus on building and deploying their